openshift/enhancements/enhancements/machine-api/machine-lifecycle-hooks.md

 after a Machine has been marked for deletion, but prior to the Machine being drained and/or associated instance terminated.

+### Creation Phase
+In particular, this will allow the machine API Operator to allow a 3rd party controller to decorate the Machine with IP configuration prior to the machine being created in the infrastructure.

+### Deletion Phase
 In particular, this will allow the etcd Operator to prevent a Control Plane Machine from being drained/removed until the etcd Operator has had a chance to synchronise the etcd data to the replacement Machine.

 This could also be used by other components such as Storage to allow them to ensure safe detachment of volumes before the Machine is deleted.

 ### Goals